Since God values children, so should we.

 Our Fostering Grace Clothing Closet serves the over 20 foster families across our Grace campuses.
 Not only are they able to access clothing, but baby gear, diapers, shoes and other supplies that families would have had to purchase themselves.

 We would love the opportunity to partner you with a Grace foster family.
-To join a Care Community for one of our foster families, please attend a Volunteer Orientation or e-mail .
+To join a Care Community for one of our foster families, please attend a Volunteer Training by e-mailing .

 Our Clothes Closet, which helps provide clothing and supplies to over 20 foster families across the Grace campuses, relies solely on donations and volunteers from our community.
 Please e-mail to make a donation or to volunteer in our Clothes Closet.